mcgeestocks/hearthstack/README.md

 # Hearthstack
- To Do:
+ ####To Do:
- - Clean up Readme
+- Handle Mana Cost +8
+- Graph Mana Curve
+- Graph Draw Odds for each Mana Cost
+- Add Input Function for Combos
- - Graph Pandas
+- Graph Draw Odds for Combos
 ##Cumulative Distribution Function

 What is the chance to draw at least `2 buffs` from a deck containing `4 buffs` after `turn 2` after `going first`.